Moqume/Background-Manager-WP/readme.txt

 = X =
 * Fixed: Background images were always scaled down to 1024 pixels.
+* Changed: Using cookies instead of a PHP session to store background image(s) IDs used for the browser session, to better accomodate the EU Directive regarding non-essential cookies.

 = 0.9.3 (January 14, 2012) =
 * Fixed: Background overrides for individual pages and posts were not honored when 'Select a random image' was set to 'At each browser session'.
-* Fixed (Potentially): Under certain circumstances, PHP crashes when generating the embedded URI data for overlays, causing the web pages not to finish rendering.
+* Fixed: Under certain circumstances, PHP crashes when generating the embedded URI data for overlays, causing the web pages not to finish rendering.
 * Changed: Preview image is now centered
 * Added: Support for background opacity